Affiliate Disclosure: As an Amazon Associate I earn from qualifying purchases. Details

-The brand has set emphasis on producing reliable military-style and sports watches with both quartz and automatic ETA movements.
+The brand has set greater emphasis on producing reliable military-style and sports watches with both quartz and automatic ETA movements.
 Rugged, robust, and resilient, they are highly appreciated by outdoor enthusiasts.
 You’ll also find classic dress watches echoing American styles from the early decades of the 20th century.

 The brand is often compared to Tissot due to similar quality standards, as well as being in the same price range.
 Our Tissot and Hamilton comparison brings out the differences and similarities, so feel free to visit the post if these two brands have caught your attention.

 Victorinox Swiss Army